-Although the collection of user data is generally valuable for online providers, the conclusion that such benefits of user data lead to significant returns to scale and to the entrenchment of dominant online platforms is based on unsupported assumptions.
-Although, in theory, control of an "essential" input can lead to the exclusion of rivals, a careful analysis of real-world evidence indicates that such concerns are unwarranted for many online businesses that have been the focus of the "big data" debate.
-66
+returns to scale and to the entrenchment of dominant online plat-forms is based on unsupported assumptions.
+Although, in theory, control of an "essential" input can lead to the exclusion of rivals, a careful analysis of real-world evidence indicates that such concerns are unwarranted for many online businesses that have been the focus of the "big data" debate.67

-While data can be an important part of the competitive landscape, incumbent data advantages are far less pronounced than today's policymakers commonly assume.
+While data can be an important part of the competitive landscape, incumbents' data advantages are far less pronounced than today's policymakers commonly assume.
 In that respect, five main lessons emerge:

-- 1. Data can be (very) valuable, but past a certain threshold, the benefits tend to diminish.
+- 1. Data can be (very) valuable, but beyond a certain threshold, those benefits tend to diminish.
 In other words, having the most data is less important than having enough; - 2.
 The ability to generate valuable information does not depend on the number of users or the amount of data a platform has previously acquired; - 3.
 The most important datasets are not always proprietary; - 4.
-Technological advances and platforms' engineering decisions affect their ability to generate valuable information, and this effect swamps the effect of the amount of data they own; and - 5.
+Technological advances and platforms' engineering decisions affect their ability to generate valuable information, and this effect swamps effects stemming from the amount of data they own; and - 5.
 How platforms use data is arguably more important than what data or how much data they own.